 Phoronix wrote “Keep in mind the Talos II Secure Workstation was limited to a slow hard drive for this initial testing, but there are some build time references for those curious about the potential of Talos II serving as a POWER build platform.”
 With the provided results, let’s say that Talos 2 is rather close than EPYC 7551.”

-Multi-threaded: YES Verdict: AVERAGE To do:
+Multi-threaded: YES

 #### pts/build-llvm-1.1.0